nexpy/nexpy/README.rst

 <http://pyspec.sourceforge.net>`_ for reading SPEC files.

-From v0.1.2, a new package for reading floating point TIFF files, tifffile, written by Christoph Gohlke, has been incorporated into the NeXpy distribution.
+From v0.1.2, a new package for reading floating point TIFF files, tifffile, written by `Christoph Gohlke <http://www.lfd.uci.edu/~gohlke/>`_, has been incorporated into the NeXpy distribution.

 =================  =================================================
 Library            URL